 Pace volunteer befrienders play a vital role in delivering Pace’s goal: to work with parents to end child sexual exploitation.

 Over the years at Pace we have recognised receiving such support increases parents resilience and self-esteem and reduces any isolation they might feel.
-It is very important that parent’s voices are heard and that they feel listened too.
+It is very important that parents voices are heard and that they feel listened to.

 What is a Pace befriender?